 BPC = 10 X CC

 BPC = 8.0ppm

 Your break-point chlorine is always the additional chlorine that you have added to your pool water.
 This is also referred to as the desired change.
-Any amount of FC that is less than what you have calculated, will not achieve break-point chlorination for you.
+Any amount of FC that is less than what you have calculated will not achieve break-point chlorination for you.

-Thus the problems that you are experiencing due to combined chlorine will not be eliminated.
+Thus, the problems that you are experiencing due to combined chlorine will not be eliminated.
 If you have an indoor swimming pool, it is important that you have a proper ventilation system.
 This is important because some chloramines can evaporate and then dissolve right back into your pool water.

-The process of removing body wastes and organic matter from your pool water is accomplish through the oxidizing properties of your pool chlorine, bromine or other oxidizing products that may or may not be pool disinfectants.
+The process of removing body wastes and organic matter from your pool water is accomplished through the oxidizing properties of your pool chlorine, bromine or other oxidizing products that may or may not be pool disinfectants.

 Chlorine and bromine in the form of HOCL (Hypochlorous acid) and HOBr (Hypobromous acid) respectively, are classified as oxidizers.

 Consequently, without proper chlorine chemistry - keeping your swimming pool water clean and healthy is not an easy task.